Anthony Gaggi: Downfall

-After Gaggi's release, Montiglio had become a drug addict and fled New York for fear of punishment from the Gambino family.
-The FBI dismantled DeMeo's auto theft ring and sent two crew members to prison.
+By the time of Gaggi's release, Montiglio had fallen into drug addiction and fled New York for fear of punishment from the Gambino family.
+The Federal Bureau of Investigation (FBI) dismantled DeMeo's auto theft ring and sent two crew members to prison.
 In 1980, a third crew member, Vito Arena, became a government witness.
 In 1982, Arena began testifying about crimes committed by Gaggi and the DeMeo crew.
-As the investigation intensified, Castellano became concerned about DeMeo cooperating with authorities if he were arrested.
-On January 20, 1983, DeMeo's body was found nearly frozen in the trunk of his car.
-DeMeo's killer was never identified, but law enforcement theorized that Castellano had him killed by either Gaggi or remaining DeMeo crew members.
+Testimony from Los Angeles mobster-turned-informant Jimmy Fratianno, with whom Gaggi partook in an extortion scheme at the Westchester Premier Theater, was also used against Gaggi.
+As the investigation intensified, both Gaggi and Castellano became concerned about DeMeo cooperating with authorities if he were arrested.
+On January 20, 1983, DeMeo's body was found nearly frozen in the trunk of his car with a chandelier placed on top of it.
+DeMeo's killer was never identified, although Gambino underboss Frank DeCicco allegedly gave the task to DeMeo's own men.

-Shortly after DeMeo's murder, Montiglio returned to New York to collect an old loan shark debt and was arrested.
-To avoid prosecution, Montiglio started cooperating with the government, providing information on Gaggi and the DeMeo crew.
+Shortly after the murder, Montiglio returned to New York to collect an old loan shark debt and was arrested.
+To avoid prosecution, he started cooperating with the government, providing information on Gaggi and the DeMeo crew.
 Montiglio's information led to the indictments of both Gaggi and Castellano.
 By early 1984, some of the DeMeo crew members were arrested.
 One of them, Richard DiNome, was later murdered on February 4, 1984.
-As with DeMeo, DiNome's killers were never identified, but law enforcement assumed they were the remaining DeMeo crew members.
-DiNome's brother, Frederick DiNome, also suspected the DeMeo crew of killing Richard and agreed to become a government witness.
+As with DeMeo, DiNome's killers were never identified, but law enforcement assumed they were the remaining members of the DeMeo crew.
+DiNome's brother, Frederick DiNome, also suspected the crew of killing Richard and agreed to become a government witness.

-On February 25, Gaggi was indicted on multiple charges of racketeering and murder.
+On February 25, 1984, Gaggi was arrested and indicted on multiple charges of racketeering and murder.
 Castellano was indicted the following month.
 The court decided to split the numerous charges against both men into two trials.
-The first trial would be dealing with the auto theft ring and five related murders.
-The first trial began in October 1985 and saw testimony from Arena, DiNome, and Montiglio.
-In December 1985, midway through the trial, Castellano was shot to death at the Sparks Steak House in Manhattan on orders from capo John Gotti.
-With Castellano's death, Gaggi became the lead defendant in the first trial.
-Gotti quickly assumed control of the family.
+The first trial, which concerned the auto theft ring and five related murders, began in October 1985 and saw testimony from Arena, DiNome and Montiglio.
+In December 1985, midway through the trial, Castellano was assassinated outside the Sparks Steak House in Manhattan on orders from Dellacroce loyalist John Gotti.
+With Castellano's death, Gaggi became the lead defendant in the first trial while Gotti quickly assumed control of the family.

-In March 1986, Gaggi was convicted of conspiracy to sell stolen cars, and was sentenced to five years in Lewisburg Federal Penitentiary.
-In 1988, Nino was transferred from Lewisburg to the Metropolitan Correction Center for his second trial.
-The second trial would focus on Gaggi's racketeering acts and on the 25 murders allegedly committed by the DeMeo crew.
+In March 1986, Gaggi was convicted of conspiracy to sell stolen cars and was sentenced to five years in Lewisburg Federal Penitentiary.
+In 1988, he was transferred from Lewisburg to the Metropolitan Correction Center for his second trial.
+The second trial would focus on Gaggi's racketeering acts and on the twenty-five murders allegedly committed by the DeMeo crew.